paulfreund94/concrete_codes/README.md

 agreement rates of over 50%, each file contains the data for the corresponding qualitative question, and the code for the majority reason for agreement, with questions that saw the code agreed with marked with an 'x'.

-The pdf contains a bit more info on the counter-examples, as well as some quantititave analysis on them -> codes not included.
+The pdf contains a bit more info on the counter-examples, as well as some qualitative analysis on them -> coded data not included.